ABOUT TODAY’S GUEST

 Q: In the early part of your career you became a single dad.
 Can you share that part of your story?

-- In my first year as a District Manager while I was still trying to learn the business and I had just had my first taste of success when I found out I was going to be a dad and the mom didn’t want anything to do with me or raising our daughter.
+- In my first year as a District Manager while I was still trying to learn the business and I had just had my first taste of success when I found out I was going to be a dad and that I was going to have to learn how to thrive as a single parent and business owner.

 - We also found out that there were some complications with the pregnancy and the doctors were telling us that there was a very high chance our baby might not survive the birthing process and if she did, she wouldn’t have a very good quality of life.